Jimmy062006/ESIClient.Dotcore/docs/ContractsApi.md

 <a name="getcorporationscorporationidcontracts"></a>
 # **GetCorporationsCorporationIdContracts**
-> List<GetCorporationsCorporationIdContracts200Ok> GetCorporationsCorporationIdContracts (int? corporationId, string datasource = null, string ifNoneMatch = null, int? page = null, string token = null)
+> List<Object> GetCorporationsCorporationIdContracts (int? corporationId, string datasource = null, string ifNoneMatch = null, int? page = null, string token = null)

-Get coporation contracts
+Get corporation contracts

-Returns contracts available to a coporation, only if the corporation is issuer, acceptor or assignee.
+Returns contracts available to a corporation, only if the corporation is issuer, acceptor or assignee.
 Only returns contracts no older than 30 days, or if the status is \"in_progress\".  - --  This route is cached for up to 300 seconds

 ### Example
 ```csharp